 Advertisement

 Dwindling federal cyber funding

-At the start of the year, funding was discontinued for the Elections Infrastructure Information Sharing and Analysis Center, or EI-ISAC, a program housed at the nonprofit Center for Internet Security that provides training, threat-monitoring services and shares resources with elections officials in state and local government offices across the country.
+In February, the Department of Homeland Security discontinued funding for the Elections Infrastructure Information Sharing and Analysis Center, or EI-ISAC, a program housed at the nonprofit Center for Internet Security that provides training, threat-monitoring services and shares resources with elections officials in state and local government offices across the country.

-And then the Multi-State Information Sharing and Analysis Center also lost funding for several of its services, including stakeholder engagement, cyber threat intelligence and cyber incident response.
-This left many jurisdictions without free or heavily subsidized cyber services, and forced the MS-ISAC to move to a fee-based model.
+In March, CIS’s Multi-State Information Sharing and Analysis Center lost funding and its cooperative agreement with federal government, disrupting several of its services, including stakeholder engagement, cyber threat intelligence and cyber incident response.
+This generated uncertainty for jurisdictions that had been receiving free or heavily subsidized cyber services, and forced the MS-ISAC to begin charging for services when it fully lost federal support later in the year.

+Advertisement